public abstract class DataColumn

 ... private final DataColumnString name; private final DataColumnString dob; // date of birth private final DataColumnLong dobSort; private final DataColumnBoolean useful; // is this person valued, or a waste of oxygen?and then instantiate them;

-, though neither are really necessary).
+like Column, though neither are really necessary).
 You then

 make an array of them and use that for the ListStore constructor: